konashevich/GoPro-LRV-THM-Cleaner/README.md

 ```
 ./goprolrvthm.exe [folder_path]
 ```
-Download exe file from dist folder, make a use of the bat example as well.
+Download exe file from dist folder, make use of the bat example as well.

 ### With a Batch File